-A well preserved 3rd C AD structure, located inside the Arabic cemetery in Emmaus.
-It served as the Roman city's bath.
+A well preserved 3rd century AD structure, located inside the Arabic cemetery in Emmaus.
+It served as the Roman city’s bath.

 The structure is located inside the ancient Arabic cemetery, on the western edge of the Ayalon (Canada) park.
 It is accessed by a path which is entered either from the main road from Latrun junction, or from the Ayalon park.